How to Secure Distributed Filters Under Sensor Attacks: ACKNOWLEDGMENT

-Second, we consider the case that $\norm{A}\geq 1$.
-In the case, we have \eqref{eq_bound_mono}, by applying 1) of Theorem \ref{thm_stability}, and by choosing $t_0=1$ and $\bar q_0=q_0$.
+Second, we consider the case of $\norm{A}\geq 1$.
+In the case, we have \eqref{eq_bound_mono}, by applying 1) of Theorem~\ref{thm_stability}, and by choosing $t_0=1$ and $\bar q_0=q_0$.
 Next, we show the $f(s)$ is a monotonically non-decreasing function w.r.t. $s$.
-As discussed above that $F(\eta_0)$ is a monotonically non-decreasing function w.r.t. $s$, we just show that $q_0$ is a monotonically non-decreasing function w.r.t. $s$.
+As discussed above that $F(\eta_0)$ is a monotonically non-decreasing function w.r.t. $s$, we just need to prove that $q_0$ is a monotonically non-decreasing function w.r.t. $s$.
 This is obviously ensured if $\beta>b_{w}+b_{v}+\norm{A}p_0$.
 Next, we prove this point by contradiction.
 In other words, we assume $\beta\leq b_{w}+b_{v}+\norm{A}p_0$.
-By \eqref{condition_thm}, it holds that
+Note that \eqref{condition_thm} is equivalent to

 Due to $\beta\leq b_{w}+b_{v}+\norm{A}p_0$, we have $q_0\geq \beta+ b_{w}$.
 Then a necessary to ensure \eqref{pf_1} is